 Other considerations when selecting a Taobao delivery service

 Storage: Maybe you want to consolidate your items before shipping them over.
 Or maybe you’re unable to take possession of your order immediately.
-Whatever the reason, you’ll be glad to know that most services provide free storage of at least 14 days.
+Whatever the reason, you’ll be glad to know that many Taobao forwarding services provide free storage of at least 14 days.
 However, do note that after this “grace period”, they will start charging you $1 to $5 per day, depending on the size of your item.

 So, which Taobao delivery service should you use?

 If you’re okay with ordering stuff in Chinese, it is cheap and super fast to order directly from Taobao and ship it via Cainiao.
 You can opt for doorstep delivery or collection from a SingPost POPStation.
 And since it’s Taobao’s own provider, there’s a lower chance of messing up.

 For those who have no problem with the Taobao platform and really want to save money, MRC comes up tops in all our comparisons, beating (narrowly) even Taobao’s own rates.
 But that’s only if you’re comfortable with doing it old-school “Mass Order” style – PMing MRC on HardwareZone with your order and making bank transfers.

 Regardless of whether you’re shipping small parcels or bulky furniture, the results are the same.